SAADAT-Abu/GIMP/README.md

 **GIMP** (Genomic Imprinting Methylation Patterns) is an R package designed for the comprehensive analysis of Imprinting Control Regions (ICRs) from methylation array data.
 It provides a complete pipeline for extracting imprinted CpGs (iCpGs), computing coverage, and analyzing ICRs at both probe and sample-specific levels.

-**🆕 NEW in v0.2.0**: GIMP now has a shinyApp that supports **direct processing of raw IDAT files or loading data directly from GEO**, making it a one stop solution genomic imprinting analysis!
+**🆕 NEW in v0.2.0**: GIMP now has a shinyApp that supports **direct processing of raw IDATs, CSV/EXCEL files or GEO dataset**, making it a one-stop solution for genomic imprinting analysis!

 ## Features

 ### Core Capabilities
-- **Dual Input Support**: Process both preprocessed methylation data and raw IDAT files
+- **Triple Input Support**: Process preprocessed methylation data, raw IDAT files, or GEO datasets
+- **Automated GEO Integration**: Direct download and processing of GEO methylation datasets
 - **Specialized ICR Analysis**: Focus on imprinting control regions with curated coordinates
 - **Interactive Visualizations**: Comprehensive Shiny app with plotly integration
 - **Multiple Array Support**: 450k, EPIC v1, and EPIC v2 arrays